Rusty Young (musician): Poco

 Waitin' For The Sun.
 Young released his first new music since Waitin' for the Sun on March 22, 2019.
 The new tune, "Listen to Your Heart", was released digitally and benefited a local Steelville, Missouri animal charity, Santana's Hope for Paws (Friends of Steelville, MO Pound) Animal Shelter.

 Death

-Young died of a heart attack on April 14, 2021.
-He was 75 years old.
+Young died of a heart attack on April 14, 2021, at the age of 75.